karonator/tiqets/COMMENTS.md

 - Think a bit more about components folders/architecture
 - Add react router
 - Fully cover code by tests & more complex tests

+**Final words**

+- For easy testing you can use just `npm install` and `npm run start`
+- App should be available at http://localhost:3000/
+- Thank you for your time